 14. Free Book + Shipping

 A printed book sent to subscribers on the condition that they cover shipping (which usually costs $4.95-$7.95).
-This sort of offer generally requires some paid traffic to work and you will likely lose money on the front in after cost to print the book and run ads to the offer.
+This sort of offer generally requires some paid traffic to work, and you will likely lose money on the front end after the cost to print the book and run ads to the offer.

 I learned this method from Russell Brunson of Clickfunnels.
 If you have a book and can afford to spend some money on the front end, giving away a book can be steroids for your brand.

 Since these require a credit card (you have to pay shipping), these work fantastically as part of sales funnels.
 If you created a sales funnel, you would sell another product that is related to the book as an up-sell immediately after someone purchases the book.